sevenotters/sevenotters_elasticsearch/README.md

 # SevenottersElasticsearch

-Implementation for Elsaticsearch support in Seven Otters.
+~~Implementation for Elsaticsearch support in Seven Otters.~~

+Support for Elastisearch has been dismissed.
+Our experience says ES is not the right answer for events persistence.